How to Fix Scratches on Engineered Hardwood Floors

-- Using the plastic putty knife, take a small amount of wax and push it into the scratch.
+- Fill the scratch.
+Using the plastic putty knife, take a small amount of wax and push it into the scratch.
 Press it down at a diagonal angle until the scratch is filled.
 Use the flat end of the knife to remove excess wax so that the wax in the scratch is level with the rest of the floor.

 If you’ve fixed a number of scratches and feel as though the results don’t blend in perfectly, you may want to consider staining your engineered hardwood floors.
 The stain will help to lock in the wax you’ve applied and create a more even and consistent color throughout the room so that the fixed scratches blend in.

 If you’re dealing with a very fine, shallow scratch that penetrates only the wood veneer surface and not the wood itself, you may be able to buff it away rather than using a wax repair kit.
 To accomplish this task, use very fine grit sandpaper and lightly buff the scratch as you move in the direction of the grain of the wood.
 Use a tack cloth to clear away dust and debris once you’re finished sanding.

 The veneer on your engineered hardwood flooring is likely only 1/16- to 1/8-inch thick.
 Therefore, this technique will work only for very light scratches.
 Don’t use too much pressure while sanding since excess force could permanently damage the wood under the veneer layer.

 Alternative Methods to Fix Scratches on Engineered Hardwood